-The Company's material exposures to market risk are: interest rate risk on its bond portfolio; foreign exchange risk on its currency exposures; and equity risk on its strategic investments in subsidiaries.
+The Company's material exposures to market risk are: interest rate and spread risk on its bond portfolio; foreign exchange risk on its currency exposures; and concentration and spread risk on intra-group loans.

 Credit Risk

 Credit risk is the potential loss arising principally from adverse changes in the financial condition of intermediaries who sell the Company's policies, the issuers of fixed maturity securities and the financial condition of third party reinsurers.